5025 Plano Parkway

 WARNING: Progressive Multifocal Leukoencephalopathy (PML)

 TYSABRI® (natalizumab) increases the risk of PML, an opportunistic viral infection of the brain that usually leads to death or severe disability.
-Risk factors for the development of PML include duration of therapy, prior use of immunosuppressants, and presence of anti-JCV antibodies.
+Risk factors for the development of PML include the presence of anti-JCV antibodies, duration of therapy, and prior use of immunosuppressants.
 These factors should be considered in the context of expected benefit when initiating and continuing treatment with TYSABRI.

 Healthcare professionals should monitor patients on TYSABRI for any new sign or symptom that may be suggestive of PML.
 TYSABRI dosing should be withheld immediately at the first sign or symptom suggestive of PML.
 For diagnosis, an evaluation including a gadolinium-enhanced MRI scan of the brain and, when indicated, cerebrospinal fluid analysis for JC viral DNA are recommended.

 - PML has been reported after discontinuation of TYSABRI in patients who did not have findings suggestive of PML at the time of discontinuation.
-Patients should continue to be monitored for any new signs or symptoms that may be suggestive of PML for approximately 6 months after discontinuation of TYSABRI.
+Patients should continue to be monitored for any new signs or symptoms that may be suggestive of PML for at least 6 months after discontinuation of TYSABRI

-- Adverse events that may occur during plasma exchange include clearance of other medications and volume shifts, which have the potential to lead to hypotension or pulmonary edema.
-Although plasma exchange has not been studied in TYSABRI-treated patients with PML, it has been used in such patients in the postmarketing setting to remove TYSABRI more quickly from the circulation.
+- Adverse events that may occur during plasma exchange (PLEX) include clearance of other medications and volume shifts, which have the potential to lead to hypotension or pulmonary edema.
+Although PLEX has not been prospectively studied in TYSABRI-treated patients with PML, it has been used in such patients in the postmarketing setting to remove TYSABRI more quickly from the circulation.
+There is no evidence that PLEX has any benefit in the treatment of opportunistic infections such as PML

 - Immune reconstitution inflammatory syndrome (IRIS) has been reported in the majority of TYSABRI-treated patients who developed PML and subsequently discontinued TYSABRI.
-In almost all cases, IRIS occurred after plasma exchange was used to eliminate circulating TYSABRI.
+In almost all cases, IRIS occurred after PLEX was used to eliminate circulating TYSABRI.
 It presents as a clinical decline in the patient’s condition after TYSABRI removal (and, in some cases, after apparent clinical improvement) that may be rapid, can lead to serious neurological complications or death, and is often associated with characteristic changes in the MRI.
 TYSABRI has not been associated with IRIS in patients discontinuing treatment with TYSABRI for reasons unrelated to PML.
-In TYSABRI-treated patients with PML, IRIS has been reported within days to several weeks after plasma exchange.
-Monitoring for development of IRIS and appropriate treatment of the associated inflammation should be undertaken.
+In TYSABRI-treated patients with PML, IRIS has been reported within days to several weeks after PLEX.
+Monitoring for development of IRIS and appropriate treatment of the associated inflammation should be undertaken

 TYSABRI TOUCH Prescribing Program